 Company CEO Rolf Skaar described the find as “the largest conventional hydrocarbon discovery ever made in Poland and one of the largest conventional oil finds in Europe in the last decade.”

-Speaking to the Polish press agency PAP Biznes, Skaar said the well-confirmed Wolin East site could rival or surpass the scale of the Barnówko-Mostno-Buszewo (BMB) field, long considered one of Poland’s largest.
+Speaking to Polish state news agency PAP, Skaar said the well-confirmed Wolin East site could rival or surpass the scale of the Barnówko-Mostno-Buszewo (BMB) field, long considered one of Poland’s largest.

 “BMB holds around 400-500 million barrels of oil, with an estimated recovery of 100 million barrels.
 We’re talking about a deposit of the same scale - if not larger,” he said.

 This project could significantly boost Poland’s domestic energy production.
-With 95% of the country's oil currently imported, the company says the Baltic Sea project could more than double national crude output and increase gas production by 20%.
+With 95 percent of the country's oil currently imported, the company says the Baltic Sea project could more than double national crude output and increase gas production by 20 percent.

-Poland’s Foreign Minister Radosław Sikorski also commented on the discovery, listing it alongside what he described as three other recent successes for the country: the safe return of Polish astronaut Sławosz Uznański-Wiśniewski from the AX-4 space mission, Polish tennis star Iga Świątek’s victory at this year’s Wimbledon, and the record allocation for Poland in the EU’s 2028–2034 budget.
+Poland’s Foreign Minister Radosław Sikorski also commented on the discovery, listing it alongside what he described as three other recent successes for the country: the safe return of Polish astronaut Sławosz Uznański-Wiśniewski from the AX-4 space mission, Polish tennis star Iga Świątek’s victory at this year’s Wimbledon, and what officials say is the record allocation for Poland in the EU’s 2028–2034 budget.

-“Perhaps God really does love Poland's current coalition government of KO–PSL–PL2050 and the Left,” the top diplomat remarked.
+“Perhaps God really does love Poland's current coalition government,” the top diplomat remarked.

 Read more about this topic: